PinkP4nther/tlspivot/README.md

 # tlspivot

-A standalone binary for pivoting tcp connections.
+A standalone binary for pivoting tcp connections using my SSLRelay library.
 Can pivot in TLS mode or RAW mode on downstream or upstream side.